 - Maintain relationships with federal, state, and local regulatory and advisory agencies, for whom planning documents are prepared.

 Applicants must be physically capable and possess the skills necessary to perform all aspects of the position requirements, with reasonable accommodations.

 Performance Expectations and Responsibilities

 Senior Environmental Planners are expected to have the knowledge and experience to effectively carry out their responsibilities with limited reliance on a Principal or other Project Manager.
 The position requires a “consultant” approach and mentality to meet project schedule requirements and demands.
 The position may require greater than 40 hours per week at some times of the year and may require weekend work based on project schedule.

-Senior Environmental Planners are expected to interact with Clients, attend marketing lunches and conferences, and prepare scopes and proposal documents, as needed.
+Senior Environmental Planners are expected to interact with clients, attend marketing lunches and conferences, and prepare scopes and proposal documents, as needed.
 Employees in this position are expected to conduct themselves in a professional manner in all work settings, representing ERO with respectful courteous behavior and a positive workplace attitude.

-Business Development (at least 10% of time)
+Business Development (at Least 10 Percent of Time)